Founder and Chief Scientist

 Louis Rosenberg founded Unanimous AI to pursue a wild hunch that a new approach to AI could be developed based on the biological principles of Swarm Intelligence.
 The hunch panned out, resulting in Swarm AI technology, a powerful method amplifying human intelligence by connecting people together with algorithms modeled on natural swarms.

 Rosenberg attended Stanford University where he earned his Bachelor’s, Master’s, and PhD degrees.
 His doctoral work focused on robotics, virtual reality, and human-computer systems.
 While working as a graduate researcher at the U.S. Air Force Research Laboratory (Armstrong Labs) in the early 1990’s, Rosenberg created the ‘Virtual Fixtures’ platform, the first immersive Augmented Reality system ever built.

 Rosenberg then founded Immersion Corporation to pursue virtual reality technologies.
-As CEO of Immersion, he brought the company public in 1999 (NASDAQ: IMMR).
-Rosenberg also founded Microscribe LLC, maker of the world’s first desktop 3D digitizer – the Microscribe 3D – which has been used in the production of countless feature films, including Shrek and Ice Age (acquired in 2009).
-More recently, Rosenberg founded Outland Research, a developer of advanced interfaces for mobile devices (acquired in 2012).
-He’s also worked as a tenured Professor at California State University (Cal Poly), teaching engineering, design, and entrepreneurship.
+As CEO of Immersion, he brought the company public (NASDAQ: IMMR) in 1999.
+Rosenberg also founded Microscribe, maker of the world’s first desktop 3D digitizer – the Microscribe 3D – which has been used in the production of countless feature films, including Shrek, Ice Age, and A Bugs Life (acquired in 2009).
+Rosenberg also founded Outland Research, a developer of advanced interfaces for mobile devices and augmented reality (acquired in 2012).
+He has also worked as a tenured Professor at California Polytechnic (Cal Poly), teaching engineering, design, and entrepreneurship.

 Check out his recent TED TALK on the power of Hive Minds here.